Support and advice

 ENSA Advice

 ENSA runs a free, professional and independent advice service for students, covering a range of education and welfare rights issues.
-If you run in to problems and don’t know where to turn, make an appointment.
+If you run into problems and don’t know where to turn, make an appointment.

 The service is available on all 3 campuses, with video call or phone appointments also available.